Topic: Dividend Stocks

 What are the tax advantages of a Canadian dividend portfolio?

-All in all, we think Canadian dividend shares are some of the best stocks you can own.
+All in all, we think Canadian dividend shares are some of the best stocks you can own, particularly when reinvesting dividends for compound growth.

 What are the key dividend dates that affect your Canadian dividend portfolio?

-Dividend stocks are an essential part of a good conservative investing philosophy, and they can help maximize your dividend gains.
+Dividend stocks are an essential part of a good conservative investing philosophy, and they can help maximize your gains through reinvesting dividends.
 But there are certain details you should know about the way dividends are declared and paid out.

 There are 4 key dates involved with payments from dividend stocks: